joshbegley/nyt-latest/README.md

 **BuzzFeed Clashes With Vivek Ramaswamy**\
 `The former G.O.P. presidential candidate, who has invested in BuzzFeed, believes the company needs to pivot.
-He wants to see commentators like Tucker Carlson on its staff.`\
+He wants to see commentators like Tucker Carlson in its lineup.`\
 https://nytimes.com/2024/05/28/business/media/buzzfeed-vivek-ramaswamy.html

 **Throngs Waited Through the Weekend for Courtroom Seats.
 Few Got Them.**\